markwest1972/smart-security-camera/aws-lambda-functions/nodemailer-send-notification/readme.md

 ### IAM Role

-Using the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AmazonSESFullAccess" and "AWSLambdaBasicExecutionRole" permissions.
+Using the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AmazonS3ReadOnlyAccess", "AmazonSESFullAccess" and "AWSLambdaBasicExecutionRole" permissions.

 ### Upload to AWS

-Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *nodemailer-error-handler* which uses the Zip file and IAM Role that you have just created.
+Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *nodemailer-send-notification* which uses the Zip file and IAM Role that you have just created.